gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 The first goal is simple:

 Create a newsletter that is useful enough for people to keep opening it.

-## The point is not to replace marketers

-TODO: Include a meme here that emphasizes that a marketer should focus on what matters, not on the boring stuff.
-This is important.

-AI-powered newsletters should not replace the marketer’s thinking.

-They should remove the boring parts.

-Collecting links is boring.

-Copying titles is boring.

-Writing the first rough summary is boring.

-Organizing everything into a draft is boring.

-Deciding what matters is not boring.

-Adding your opinion is not boring.

-Understanding your audience is not boring.

-That is the real job.

-Automation should give marketers a better starting point, so they can spend more time on the parts that actually create value.

 ## Turning scattered content into something useful